Neural machine Translation

 Training machine translation for multiple language pairs leads to more generalization in the models, and helps low-resource language pairs.
 Moreover, the input to machine translation may also be enriched by information from other modalities, such as images or speech.
 And finally, machine translation may just be one task of an integrated neural network that performs other language processing tasks.

-Multilingual Multimodal Multitask is the main subject of 11 publications.
+Multilingual Multimodal Multitask is the main subject of 71 publications.
+42 are discussed here.

 Zero-Shot:Johnson et al. (2017) explore how well a single canonical neural translation model is able to learn from multiple to multiple languages, by simultaneously training on on parallel corpora for several language pairs.
 They show small benefits for several input languages with the same output languages, mixed results for translating into multiple output languages (indicated by an additional input language token).
-The most interesting result is the ability for such a model to translate in language directions for which no parallel corpus is provided, thus demonstrating that some interlingual meaning representation is learned, although less well than using traditional pivot methods.
+The most interesting result is the ability for such a model to translate in language directions for which no parallel corpus is provided ("zero-shot"), thus demonstrating that some interlingual meaning representation is learned, although less well than using traditional pivot methods.
 Mattoni et al. (2017) explore zero-shot training for Indian languages with sparse training data, achieving limited success.
 Al-Shedivat and Parikh (2019) extend the training objective of zero-shot training in the scenario of English-X parallel corpora so that given an English-French sentence pair the translations French-Russian and English-Russian are consistent.